qforestlab/leaf-wood-segmentation-with-deep-learning/README.md

 [**Requirements**](#requirements) \| [**Structure**](#repository-structure) \| [**Data**](#data) \| [**Installation**](#installation) \| [**Inference**](#using-a-trained-model-for-segmenting-new-data) \| [**Training**](#training-a-model) \| [**Cite**](#cite)

-Repository with the code for the paper "[Pointwise Deep Learning for Leaf-Wood Segmentation of Tropical Tree Point Clouds from Terrestrial Laser Scanning]()"
+Repository with the code for the paper "[Pointwise Deep Learning for Leaf-Wood Segmentation of Tropical Tree Point Clouds from Terrestrial Laser Scanning]()", which is currently under review. **Data and trained model weights will be made publically available upon acceptance.** More documentation will be added soon.

 <!-- ![dataset examples](./schematic_pipeline.png) -->